AI Playbooks Features Pricing Integrations Guides How-Tos

 How to use it

-1. Create a task from “Account Health Snapshot (1/3)” for your client, due on the last business day of the month.
+1. Create a task from “Account Health Snapshot (1/3)” for your client, due in the afternoon on the last business day of the month.
+If you also run the Monthly Client Reporting playbook, schedule that one for the morning of the same day so the rendered report is posted to the feed before this chain runs.

 2. On its due date, it autocompletes and the chain runs through both AI steps.
 To run it earlier, mark it complete yourself or click Run Prompt.